php-fig/fig-standards/proposed/http-message.md

      * If the query string is prefixed by "?", that character MUST be removed.
      * Additionally, the query string SHOULD be parseable by parse_str() in
      * order to be valid.
      *
-     * The implementation MUST percent-encode reserved characters as
-     * specified in RFC 3986, Section 2, but MUST NOT double-encode any
-     * characters.
-     *
      * An empty query string value is equivalent to removing the query string.
      *